mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Introduction

 One of the Internet's defining features is its purposeful avoidance of any single controlling entity.
-While originating in a desire to prevent a single technical failure from having a wide impact,{{RAND}} avoiding central control not only technically but also economically and politically has arguably enabled the Internet's rapid adoption and broad reach: permission is not required to connect to, deploy an application on, or use the Internet for a particular purpose.
+While originating in a desire to prevent a single technical failure from having a wide impact,{{RAND}} the Internet's early avoidance of economic and political centralization arguably enabled its rapid adoption and broad reach: permission is not required to connect to, deploy an application on, or use the Internet for a particular purpose.

 Although maintaining this property remains a widely shared goal, consistently preserving it across the range of services and applications that people see as "the Internet" has proven elusive.
 Today, many successful services operate in a centralized fashion -- to the point where some proprietary applications have become so well-known that they are commonly mistaken for the Internet itself.{{FB-INTERNET}}